arlonproj/arlon/docs/gen2_Tutorial.md

 ### manifest directory validation

-To determine if a git directory is eligible to serve as cluster template, run the `basecluster validategit` command:
+To determine if a git directory is eligible to serve as cluster template, run the `clustertemplate validategit` command:

 ```shell
 arlon clustertemplate validategit --repo-path <pathToDirectory> --repo-url <repoUrl>